Find Grad Schools

 119 Yearly Graduations

 The 3rd most popular school in the country for command control ops majors who are seeking their master's degree is Liberty University.
 Roughly 93,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $15,409 per year, while in-state graduate students, on average, pay $7,847 per year.
-During the 2020-2021 academic year, 119 people received their master's degree in command control ops from Liberty University.
-Around 34% of these students were from an underrepresented racial-ethnic group, and 14% were women.
+The average in-state tuition for full-time undergraduates is $15,467 per year, while in-state graduate students, on average, pay $7,893 per year.
+During the most recent year for which we have data, 119 people received their master's degree in command control ops from Liberty University.
+About 16% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #4